Due to the critical levels of animals in the shelter, emergency protocols have been enacted to help prioritize the welfare of the animals in our care.

 The animal shelter will continue to be temporarily closed to the public on Wednesdays.
 We need to close one day each week to better manage the influx of animals and allow more time to care for the animals already in the shelter.
 Our staff and volunteers will still be in the shelter on Wednesdays caring for the animals and will also be completing training and working to build strategies to save lives.

-In order to focus on the most critical situations, DeKalb County Animal Enforcement Officers will operate under emergency protocols.
+Due to critical capacity levels at the animal shelter, DeKalb County Animal Services Officers (operated by DeKalb County) will operate under emergency protocols.
 As public safety is always the first priority, DeKalb County Animal Enforcement Officers will continue to respond to all calls for service.
 Each call will be evaluated and prioritized based on the severity of the call.

 The high intake we’ve been experiencing has been unprecedented.
 The shelter is over capacity now and we are out of space for new arrivals.
 We need to close one day each week to better manage the growing influx of animals and allow more time to care for the animals already in the shelter.

 If you have lost a pet, please come to the shelter during our open business hours.
 Here are the steps you can take to find your lost pet: LifeLineAnimal.org/lost-pets.

 If you have found a pet, we are asking our community to please help healthy, lost pets find their way back home.
 Steps you can easily take to help can be found at LifeLineAnimal.org/found-pets.